 The Buff OneCard is your official student ID.
 It is official verification that you are eligible for student privileges.
 Regularly enrolled students receive their first Buff OneCard for free.
 Registered nondegree students may purchase a Buff OneCard for $30.

-MyCUInfo is the University of Colorado Boulder’s secure portal.
+Buff Portal is the University of Colorado Boulder’s secure student portal.
 It allows students to register online for classes, view their schedules, pay tuition bills and much more.
-See the sections below for specific information on updating your emergency and general contact information through MyCUInfo.
+See the sections below for specific information on updating your emergency and general contact information through Buff Portal.

 Each semester, students are required to verify their emergency contact information as part of the registration process.
-Visit the Complete Your Preregistration Items page for more information.
-Keep your emergency notification information up to date through MyCUInfo.
+See the Office of the Registrar website for more information.
+Keep your emergency notification information up to date through Buff Portal.

 Email is an official means of communication between students and CU Boulder administrators and faculty.
 Students are expected to check the messages sent to their university-issued Gmail account on a regular basis.
 Once summer classes begin, all mailings related to summer (except for bills) will be sent to your CU Boulder Gmail account.

 In addition, all students are required to follow University of Colorado policies including the Colorado Creed and the Copyright and Fair Use policy.
-A complete list can be found on the University of Colorado Boulder Catalog website.
+A complete list can be found on the CU Boulder Catalog website.

 An IdentiKey is automatically assigned to all incoming degree and nondegree students.
 It consists of your CU Boulder login name and IdentiKey password, and provides you with access to the university’s online services.
 It must be activated through CU Boulder’s Identity Manager before use.